+Other Assigned Duties

+%

-ther Assigned Duties % will need the following development: NAME resources for professional ASSIGNMENT for Calendar Year Assignment to be complete Activity and percentage d by supervisor.
-General assignment and specific goals Assignment to be complete Activity and percentage 1.
+I will need the following development: NAME resources for professional ASSIGNMENT for Calendar Year

+I

+Assignment to be complete ed by supervisor.

+Assignment to be complete Activity and percentage

+General assignment and specific goals

+Activity and percentage 1.
 Instructional activities

+Activity and percentage

 %

-5. Other Assigned Duties%
+5. Other Assigned Duties %

-I will provide the following resource: s for professional develo pment:
+I will provide the following resource s for professional deve elopment:

 Department Chair or Associate Dea n Date

-I hereby accept these expectations a s outlined.
+I hereby accept these expectations a

 Faculty Date